 Data sources

 Data on all notifications from the Enhanced Tuberculosis Surveillance (ETS) system from Jan 1, 2000 to Dec 31, 2015 were obtained from Public Health England (PHE).
 The ETS is maintained by PHE, and contains demographic, clinical, and microbiological data on all notified cases in England.
-A descriptive analysis of TB epidemiology in England is published each year, which fully details data collection and cleaning.(1)
+A descriptive analysis of TB epidemiology in England is published each year, which fully details data collection and cleaning[1].
+TB is highly heterogeneous in England with the majority of cases occurring in urban, non-UK born, populations.
+The yearly PHE report contains more descriptive detail[1].

 We obtained yearly population estimates from the April to June Labour Force Survey (LFS) for 2000-2015.
-The LFS is a study of the employment circumstances of the UK population, and provides the official measures of employment and unemployment in the UK.
+The LFS is a household study of the employment circumstances of the UK population, and provides the official measures of employment and unemployment in the UK.
+It is also used to study population demographics such as: ethnicity, country of birth, and age.
 Reporting practices have changed with time so the appropriate variables for age, country of origin, country of birth, and survey weight were extracted from each yearly extract, standardised, and combined into a single data-set.

 Constructing Retrospective cohorts